|Built||12 Kindle 8776 DE|

 - Sesen, merfolk court chronicler to Poseidon - "Angvild Anchor"

 Talos planned to use his flying bastion-island against the Covenant's great fortresses ringing the rifts at Regadnîn.
 By the time Krarkauk was ready, the Creation War was winding down.
 The Covenant was pursing the last vestiges of primordial influence across the realms.
 Some of the primordials managed to elude their pursuers, but not Talos.
 He was captured and banished from Bal-Kriav for a millennia.
 Before being captured, his last act of defiance was setting Krarkauk adrift on the winds.
-The army of storm and cloud giants on this island travelled across many lands, some leaving the floating island and establishing settlements on the lands they passed.
+The army of storm and cloud giants on this island traveled across many lands, some leaving the floating island and establishing settlements on the lands they passed.
 In the Lith-Crillion Era, Krarkauk became locked in place over the eastern tracts of Ice Cap.
-Sages claim that the great magic that gave locomotion to Krarkauk was drained off by Bal-Kriav's Cube of Arcane.
+Sages claim that the great magic that once gave locomotion to Krarkauk was slowly consumed by COA 411; Bal-Kriav's Cube of Arcane.

 |Legend has it that Krarkauk was the name of Talos's great axe.
 This artifact was destroyed while he was cutting away part of Angvild.
 Geb is said to have said to Talos, "Perhaps now you will let me handle my element."|

 In the Horgon Era, the giants of Krarkauk came to be ruled by a Storm Duke of the Aslauthroan empire.
 Frilksif, the only city of Krarkauk, became the governor's capital overseeing the lands of eastern Ice Cap.
 When Aslauthroa fell, Frilksif returned to being an independent city-state.